metabolize/palletjack/README.md

 Pack up files for distribution using a manifest file of glob patterns and a gitignore.

-**This project is experimental!
-It may not work perfectly, and the CLI will change.**

 Example manifest for a Python project:

 ```yml